-1. In late February 1933, fire broke out in the Reichstag building in Berlin, gutting the interior.
+1. In late February 1933, a fire broke out in the Reichstag building in Berlin, gutting the interior and causing extensive damage.

-2. The fire was condemned by leading Nazis as the work of communists, possibly to spark a revolution.
+2. The fire was condemned by leading Nazis such as Hitler and Goering as the work of communists, possibly to spark a revolution.

-3. Hitler convinced Hindenburg to issue a presidential decree granting him wide-ranging emergency powers.
+3. Shortly after, Hitler convinced President Hindenburg to issue a presidential decree granting him wide-ranging emergency powers.

-4. This was followed in March by the Enabling Act, giving the Nazis dictatorial control for a five-year period.
+4. This emergency decree was followed in March by the Enabling Act, giving the Nazis dictatorial control for a five-year period.